-Discount Rate used for the Total OPEB Liability

-Beginning of Year

-End of Year

-3.97%

-3.79%

-Long-Term Expected Rate of Return on Plan Assets N/A

-Actuarial Assumptions and Other Inputs (continued)

-High Quality 20 Year Tax-Exempt G.O.
-Bond Rate

-Beginning of Year 3.97% End of Year 3.79%

-Total Payroll Increases 2.75%

-Healthcare Cost Trend Rates The initial trend rate is based on the 2019 Segal Health accepted range.

-Plan Cost Trend Survey.
-The grading period and ultimate trend rates selected fall within a generally

-Retiree Contribution Rates Same as Healthcare Cost Trend Rates following rates: IMRF 30%, Police 30%

-Actuarial Assumptions (Demographic):

-Election at Retirement Coverage election at retirement is assumed at the
+Discount Rate used for the Total OPE Beginning of Year End of Year B Liability 3.79% 2.56% Long-Term Expected Rate of Return on Plan Assets N/A High Quality 20 Year Tax-Exempt G.0 Beginning of Year End of Year D. Bond Rate 3.79% 2.56% Total Payroll Increases 2.75% Healthcare Cost Trend Rates The initial trend rate is based on the 2019 Segal Hea Plan Cost Trend Survey.
+The grading period a ultimate trend rates selected fall within a genera accepted range.
+Retiree Contribution Rates Same as Healthcare Cost Trend Rate Cost Trend Rates Actuarial Assumptions (Demographic ): Election at Retirement Coverage election at following rates: IMRF 3 retirement is assumed at the 30%, Police 30% Spousal Election retirement, 50% are assumed to elect coverage in assumed to elect spousal pouses are assumed to be 3 ale spouses.
+Plan Participation Rate retirement, it is assume assumed to elect coverage in ed they will elect coverage in the as at the following rates: IMRF Retiree Lapse Rates • lical coverage are expected to age 65 at the following rates: 0%

-Mortality rates were based on the sex distinct raw rates as developed in the RP-2014 study, with blue collar adjustment.
-These rates are improved generationally using MP-2016 improvement rates.
+Active, Retiree and Spousal IMRF Mortality rates follow the Sex Distinct Raw Rates as developed in the RP-2014 study, with blue collar adjustment.
+These rates are improved generationally using MP-2016 Improvement Rates.